KU-BRIC/PTH-pipeline/README.md

     sh /home/projects/cu_10184/projects/PTH/Code/QC/Somalier/Somalier.sh -d [project_name] -b [batch_name]
     -d: The project name, for example, PTH.
     -b: The batch name, for example, Primary_001

+#### To run pipeline with a new panel.
+(1) Save target files as bed files under the designated directories.
+   The target file before padding, with chromosomes denoted as: chr1, chr2, ..., chr22, chrX, chrY:

+    /home/projects/cu_10184/projects/[project_name]/PanelSeqData/Bait_Target/Chr_Original

+   The target file with regions padded, with chromosomes denoted as: chr1, chr2, ..., chr22, chrX, chrY:

+    /home/projects/cu_10184/projects/[project_name]/PanelSeqData/Bait_Target/Chr_Padded

+   The target file with regions padded, with chromosomes denoted as: 1, 2, ..., 22, X, Y:

+    /home/projects/cu_10184/projects/[project_name]/PanelSeqData/Bait_Target/Padded

+(2) Create or update Meta file

+    /home/projects/cu_10184/projects/[project_name]/Meta/BatchInfo.txt

+   The file should be tab deliminated file in the format:

+    Batch_ID          Bait    Target
+    [name_of_batch]   [na]    [target_file_name_without_path_without_.bed]

+   Bait file is not called by pipeline, and therefore can be fill with any string for the cell.

+(3) Run the pipeline without passing any values to the argument -p.
+For instance,

+    sh /home/projects/cu_10184/projects/PTH/Code/Primary/Ensemble/Ensemble.sh -d PTH -b [batch_name] -t 8
 ##